 Forget about using your email signature as a basic means to share your quick contact information.

-Instead, start utilizing your email signature as a way to actively grow your blog and promote your latest content.
+Instead, start utilizing your corporate email signature as a way to actively grow your blog and promote your latest content.
 Whether you’re emailing a client or a potential lead, including a link to your blog posts is a great way to spread your brand awareness and to show off your knowledge and expertise.

 You can even take it a step further by creating a strong CTA for your best-performing (or highest-converting) content as a way to generate direct conversions.

-10. Find the right websites to guest post
+10. Find the right websites to guest post on

 The best part about guest blogging is that it allows you to share your expertise with a pre-existing community of engaged readers, while simultaneously establishing your authority amongst your target audience.